karthikmich/IOT_karthiek/ANALOG_Device_Tutorials/Temperature and Humidity_Sensor.md

 # Operation of accessing data of the analog device

-Here the DHT11 sensor senses the tempearature and humidity in the surroundings and the data is processed in the backend(machine) and outputs the temperature in Celsius.
+Here the DHT11 sensor senses the tempearature and humidity in the surroundings and the data is processed in the backend(machine) and outputs the temperature in Celsius or Fahrenheit.

 # Circuit Diagram